chirix33/hospitalportal/README.md

   - `Shared/_Layout.cshtml`: The shared layout for consistent UI.
 - **wwwroot**: Contains static files like CSS, JavaScript, and images.
   - `css/site.css`: Custom styles for the application.
-  - `lib/pictures/flower.svg`: Example SVG used as a background.

 ## Technologies Used